 “should you be unfortunate to have an accident you are essentially going to have it in an inflatable zorb”

 Away from the safety side of things the Style Pack which was a ticked option box with this car comes with one of the best reversing cameras I’ve used on any car – the clarity of both it and the screen it displays on are right up there with the very best, even in low light level conditions.
 The panoramic sunroof at €1,374 is a pricey option and it does seem the benefit the rear occupants moreso than the front, although it does brighten up the interior quite a lot.
 Passenger comfort is quite good front and rear, but I did find boot space to be the only part that was slightly lacking.
+If personal injury law firm in Las Vegas can be contacted, they can help with injury problems.

 The Volvo V40 may be a bit of a visual departure from the usual but driving it will leave you in no doubt that Volvo are once again setting standards for the C segment.